carpio-ucv/Data-Week/chapter3.md

 ```

 By default, `melt` assumes that all columns with numeric values are variables with values.
 Often this is what you want.
 However, in our previous example we may want to know the values of `ozone`, `solar.r`, `wind`, and `temp` for each `month` and `day`.
-We can do that with `melt` by telling it that we want month and day to be “ID variables”.
-ID variables are the variables that identify individual rows of data.
+We can do that with `melt` by telling it that we want `month` and `day` to be “ID variables”.
+ID variables are the variables that identify individual rows of data, and remain constant while the rest of the data is reshaped.

 `@instructions`
+Create a new variable called `by.date` in which `airquality` is transform into long format, but the columns `month` and `day` are kept as ID variables.

 `@hint`